biocore/qiime-workshops/ISME15/commands.md

 The data used in this workshop were originally published in [Lauber et al. 2009](http://www.ncbi.nlm.nih.gov/pubmed/19502440).

+# Materials
+All slides presented in this workshop are available for [download here](ftp://thebeast.colorado.edu/pub/QIIME-workshop/isme15-workshop-materials.tar.gz).

 # Setup: we'll work through these steps together

 For the hands-on components of this workshop, you'll be working on one of four Amazon Web Services (AWS) instances.
 The addresses for these are: